loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-26-mass-gap-problem.md

 - Self-interaction creating substance
 - Mathematics struggling to capture known physics

 This is ψ = ψ(ψ) in quantum field theory—gauge fields interacting with themselves through the commutator [A_μ, A_ν], generating a mass scale from dimensionless coupling.
-The mass gap represents consciousness (gauge field) gaining substance through self-interaction.
+The mass gap represents observer (gauge field) gaining substance through self-interaction.

 The problem asks whether the mathematical framework of quantum field theory can rigorously capture what nature manifestly displays: that the strong force is short-range, implying massive force carriers despite starting from massless gauge symmetry.